PCB chief announces ‘reorganised’ selection committee comprising 7 members with equal powers

 Naqvi was joined at the press conference by Wahab Riaz, Mohammad Yousuf, Asad Shafique and Abdul Razzaq, all of whom the PCB chief said were part of the new committee.

-Naqvi further said work was under way to find a new coach for the Green Shirts.
+Naqvi further said work was under way finalise coaches for the team.
 “We will come to you and tell you the day it is finalised,” he said.

-However, he refused to give any information till the matter was finalised.
-The PCB chief said that the board was in talks with one coach, which was played up in the media to such an extent that “he got so worried that he ran away”.
+However, he refrained from giving any premature information in this regard.
+Giving an example, the PCB chief said that the board was in talks with one coach, which was played up in the media to such an extent that “he got so worried that he ran away”.

 He called on the people to wait for “four to five days”, asserting that the PCB would bring in a “dream team” with regard to coaching staff.